 This Annual Report on Form 10-K (this "Report") contains forward-looking statements regarding Smith Micro which include, but are not limited to, statements concerning customer concentration, projected revenues, market acceptance of products, the success and timing of new product introductions, the competitive factors affecting our business, our ability to raise additional capital, gross profit and income, our expenses, the protection of our intellectual property, and our ability to remain a going concern.
 These forward-looking statements are based on our current expectations, estimates and projections about our industry, management's beliefs, and certain assumptions made by us.
 Words such as "anticipates," "expects," "intends," "plans," "predicts," "potential," "believes," "seeks," "estimates," "should," "may," "will," and variations of these words or similar expressions are intended to identify forward-looking statements.
-Forward-looking statements also include the assumptions underlying or relating to any of the foregoing statements.
 These statements are not guarantees of future performance and are subject to risks, uncertainties, and assumptions that are difficult to predict and in many cases are beyond our control.
 These and other important factors, including those described in Part 1, Item 1A, "Risk Factors" of this Report may cause our actual results, performance or achievements to differ materially from those expressed or implied by the forward looking statements include, but are not limited to, the following: